• Skip to primary navigation

 Why you will love this recipe:

-• These overnight apple oats taste just like you are eating a caramel apple pie, but they are so much healthier.
+• These overnight oats have the most amazing flavour!
+They taste like you are eating a caramel apple pie, but they are so much healthier.

-• This recipe is so easy to make and requires less than 10 minutes of hands on time.
+• This recipe is quick and easy to make and requires less than 10 minutes of hands on time.

 • This is a make ahead oatmeal recipe so it's perfect for meal prep.

-• Made without yogurt, and without chia seeds, this apple overnight oats recipe is healthy, gluten free, dairy free, and vegan.
+• Made without yogurt, and without chia seeds, this apple overnight oats recipe is healthy, gluten free, dairy free, refined sugar free, and vegan.

 • Besides being a great breakfast this oatmeal recipe also makes a great snack or after workout snack.

 • Rolled oats - rolled oats form the base of this delicious overnight oats recipe.
 I recommend using rolled oats, not quick oats or steel cut oats.
-If you are gluten free be sure to use certified gluten free oats.
-I personally use rolled oats that are sprouted, gluten free and certified glyphosate free.
+If you are gluten free be sure to use certified gluten-free oats.
+I like to use rolled oats that are sprouted, gluten free and certified glyphosate free.

-• Apple - use any red apple that you like to make this apple oatmeal.
-I love using gala, honey crisp or pink lady apples.
+• Apple - use any sweet red apple that you like to make this apple oatmeal.
+I love using gala, honey crisp, or pink lady apples.

-• Cashew butter - cashew butter is used to make the delicious caramel sauce for this oatmeal.
+• Cashew butter - this is used to make the delicious caramel sauce for this oatmeal.
 If you don't have cashew butter you can swap it for another nut butter but it will change the flavour of the recipe.
+Be sure to use smooth, unsweetened cashew butter or nut butter.

-• Maple syrup - maple syrup is used to add some delicious, natural sweetness to this oatmeal recipe.
+• Maple syrup - maple syrup is used to add some delicious, natural sweetness to this oatmeal recipe while keeping it refined sugar free.

 • Flax seeds - flax seeds are high in fiber and help add texture to this overnight oats recipe.
 Use ground flax seeds (flaxseed meal) rather than whole flax seeds for this oatmeal.